Object model framework February 22, 2010 / Updated: January 05, 2023

-This is a short tutorial about how to use Zenphoto's object model framework that you for example can use to leave the standard theme way described on the theming tutorial or to do other custom stuff.
+This is a short tutorial about how to use Zenphoto's object model framework which allows you to extend the standard way of theming, as described in the theming tutorial and cusomize your gallery any way you like.

-Before reading this you should be familiar with Zenphoto themes in general and having read the theming tutorial.
-Also you should have quite some PHP knowledge and an understanding about how object orientation works.
+Before reading this you should be familiar with Zenphoto themes in general and have read the theming tutorial.
+You should also have quite some PHP knowledge and an understanding about how object orientation works.

-- PersistentObject: This is a very general and powerful abstract database persistence class.
+PersistentObject: This is a very general and powerful abstract database persistence class.
 It defines types by table names and records by a set of unique fields (keys).
 To instantiate a new database based object in Zenphoto, all that's needed are the values of those unique fields.
 PersistentObject provides caching, lazy-evaluating, persistable object support.
-PersistentObjectis the root class for the following objects:

-- Zenpage: base class for items of the optional Zenpage CMS plugin
+- Zenpage (optional Zenpage CMS plugin): Base class for items of the optional Zenpage CMS plugin

 - Video (optional video class plugin): represents an extended image that is multimedia content like mp3,mp4,flv